-E. Trial Counsel Failed To Investigate and Challenge the State's Characterization of Michael as a Remorseless Killer, via Expert or Witness Testimony or Otherwise
+6. Trial Counsel Failed To Investigate and Challenge the State's Characterization of Michael as a Remorseless Killer, via Expert or Witness Testimony or Otherwise

 At trial, the State used Michael's reactions to witnessing his mother's death against him.
 See Claim III.F.1-2, supra.
 The State's inflammatory strategy was particularly effective because Michael was a grown, muscular man at the time of his trial - he built himself up to survive four years of incarceration with adult men, after all - and the jury was looking at him as the State painted a picture of a remorseless killer, rather than looking at the 14 year old kid Michael.
-(See, e.g., Ex.
-21 at ¶7 (juror Peterson commented that it "bothered me that the system waited until Michael was an adult to hold his trial.
-Michael was a boy when his mother was murdered, and he should have stood trial when he was a boy")).

-Counsel should objected to the State's prejudicial and unreliable characterization of his client.
-He also could have rebutted this character assassination in multiple ways, including but not limited to objecting to this State testimony and the prosecutor's exploitation of it in closing argument, presenting witnesses to testify to Michael's genuine distress, grief, and trauma, as well as testimony from an expert psychologist, like postconviction expert Dr. Jeffrey Aaron, who could have explained to the jury that Michael's reaction not abnormal for a fourteen-year-old in his situation, and post-conviction expert Jim Trainum, who could have explained to the jury how and why law enforcement mischaracterized Michael as a guilty, remorseless liar based on their behavioral analysis and interrogation training, now known to place youth at heightened risk.
+Counsel should have rebutted this character assassination in multiple ways, including but not limited to presenting witnesses to testify to Michael's genuine distress, grief, and trauma, as well as testimony from an expert psychologist, like post-conviction expert Dr. Jeffrey Aaron, who could have explained to the jury that Michael's reaction not abnormal for a fourteen-year-old in his situation, and post-conviction expert Jim Trainum, who could have explained to the jury how and why law enforcement mischaracterized Michael as a guilty, remorseless liar based on their behavioral analysis and interrogation training, now known to place youth at heightened risk.